Framingham Risk Score Calculator

 What Your 10-Year Cardiovascular Risk Means

 This percentage represents the specific chance you will experience a major cardiovascular event, such as a heart attack or stroke, within the next ten years.
-It helps you and your doctor visualize your current heart health status and decide if preventive care is necessary.
+It provides information to help and your doctor visualize your current heart health status and decide if preventive care is necessary.

 A score under 10% indicates your heart is likely healthy.
-You should focus on maintaining your current lifestyle with a balanced diet and regular exercise to ensure your risk stays low.
+One may consider focus on maintaining your current lifestyle with a balanced diet and regular exercise to ensure your risk stays low.

 Intermediate Risk (10-19%)